ThatXliner/Pytemplate/CONTRIBUTING.md

 **Language-related emojis:**

 - :snake:(`:snake:`): Edited a python (or Python related) file.
 Required if it isn’t the default language
-- 🦪 or 🐢 or 🟢: Edited a shell/bash (or shell/bash related) file.
+- 🦪 or :turtle:(`:turtle:`) or 🟢: Edited a shell/bash (or shell/bash related) file.
 Required if it isn’t the default language

 **Efficiency, speed, etc:**

-- 🔋 or ⚡️ or 🏃‍♀️ or 🏃 or 🏃‍♂️: Increased speed
+- :battery:(`:battery:`) or ⚡️ or 🏃‍♀️ or 🏃 or 🏃‍♂️: Increased speed

 **Idea related emojis:**